joshuacreveling/Module_3_Challenge_Assignment/README.md

 ## Installation Guide

 The dependencies used are included when using Anaconda distribution and Conda package manager to manage the Python environment.
-No prior installation is required.
+No additional installations are required.

 ---